react-navigation/react-navigation.github.io/docs/auth-flow.md

 - When the state has loaded, the user is presented with either authentication screens or the main app, depending on whether valid authentication state was loaded.
 - When the user signs out, we clear the authentication state and send them back to authentication screens.

-> Note: we say "authentication screens" because usually there is more than one.
+> Note: We say "authentication screens" because usually there is more than one.
 You may have a main screen with a username and password field, another for "forgot password", and another set for sign up.

 ## What we need